2000 METERS TO ANDRIIVKA, The Definitive War Film

 WES ANDERSON’s Filmbookpaintings

-Bravely expanding the boundaries of film, Wes Anderson digs deeper into his aesthetic in his recent collection of four short films, adaptations of Roald Dahl’s stories: THE WONDERFUL STORY OF HENRY SUGAR, THE SWAN, THE RAT CATCHER and POISON.
+Bravely expanding the boundaries of film, Wes Anderson digs deeper into his aesthetic in his recent collection of four short films — adaptations of Roald Dahl's stories: THE WONDERFUL STORY OF HENRY SUGAR, THE SWAN, THE RAT CATCHER and POISON.

-Anderson’s dolly shots are alive and well in the four Dahl stories, along with his color palette, theatrical set design and actors’ deliveries.
-In fact, one could argue that these style elements are more rigorous than ever, born from his intention of having the Dahl stories literally read to the viewer.
+Anderson's dolly shots are alive and well in the four Dahl stories, along with his colour palette, theatrical set design and actors' deliveries.
+One could argue that these stylistic elements are

-As Anderson playfully states 'I like stories that are stories within stories and plays within stories and movies within plays within stories.’
+more rigorous than ever, born from his intention of having the Dahl stories literally read to the viewer.
+As Anderson playfully puts it, 'I like stories that are stories within stories and plays within stories and movies within plays within stories.'
 In this sense it's worth considering the four short films as filmbooks, with lines blurred between film, literature and theatre.
-But aesthetically, they’re also filmpaintings.
+But aesthetically, they're also filmpaintings.

-The result are films so precious you want to frame them.
-But they’re certainly not for everyone, so the expectation of the movie experience should be kept in check.
-Personally, I found Poison to be the most accessible, thanks to the tension and brilliant intensity of Dev Patel, Benedict Cumberbatch and Ben Kingsley.
+What results are films so precious you want to frame them.
+Personally, I found Poison to be the most accessible, thanks to the tension and the brilliant intensity of Dev Patel, Benedict Cumberbatch and Ben Kingsley.

-Kudos to Wes Anderson for his bravery in exploring an aesthetic pursuit to its maximum expression.
-We need more unique voices in film, and global platforms like Netflix provide the perfect venue to access audiences for them.
+Kudos to Wes Anderson for his bravery in exploring an aesthetic to its fullest expression.
+We need more unique voices in film, and global platforms like Netflix provide the perfect venue to bring them to audiences.
+But they're certainly not for everyone, and expectations of the movie 'experience' should be kept in check.

 BARBIE, The Blockbuster With An Indie Soul